Sandy-at-Tazama/bruno/README.md

-# bruno
+# notes
-This is the repository for bruno tests
+Quoting and auth_enabled should correspond to the TMS config